aneshlya/ispc/docs/ispc.rst

                                   uniform int32 compare, uniform int32 newval)

-``ispc`` also has a standard library routine that inserts a memory barrier into the code; it ensures that all memory reads and writes prior to be barrier complete before any reads or writes after the barrier are issued.
+``ispc`` also has a standard library routine that inserts a memory barrier into the code; it ensures that all memory reads and writes prior to the barrier complete before any reads or writes after the barrier are issued.
 See the `Linux kernel documentation on memory barriers`_ for an excellent writeup on the need for and the use of memory barriers in multi-threaded